-ANSWER Abby should remind Jessica expected to report incidents of misconduct.
+ANSWER Abby should remind Jessica that every employee is expected to report incidents of misconduct.
 Abby should further explain that, as a manager, she is responsible for enforcing Gallagher's non-retaliation policy.
 She should gather all of the information Jessica can provide about the incident and follow Gallagher procedures for reporting the incident.
 Abby should also reassure Jessica that if Jessica experiences any retaliation, she should report it right away so that Gallagher can take appropriate action.